dfinity/motoko/design/StableMemory.md

   one extra bit to encode the presence or absence of stable variables (there is no other preserved state that could record this bit).

+FURTHER CONSIDERATIONS: It would be nice if there was some way to allow a Motoko actor (perhaps intended to upgrade from a foreign canister with foreign stable memory format) to have unadulterated, full-speed access to stable memory, without the protocol required by the possibility of stable variables.
+Perhaps we could special case programs that have *no* stable variables to support this raw semantics.
+I.e. if the program declares no stable variables, we install and upgrade by simply setting `(StableMemory.)size := ic0.stable_size()`, never consulting or altering physical memory and (ideally) omitting the additional bounds checking.